AdThrive vs Mediavine — What’s the Best Ad Network?

 Since speed is a ranking factor with Google, even more so after the Core Web Vital update of 2021, it's no wonder all major ad networks are concerned with delivering ads without bringing down the speed of a website (too much).

 While all ads have an impact on speed, both AdThrive and Mediavine have taken steps to deliver their ads by maintaining a balance between optimizing for speed and protecting revenue (but also make sure to check out our list of great WordPress speed optimization services).

-AdThrive employs a deferred ad loading solution.
-This allows publishers to defer ad loading with a view to optimize their Google PageSpeed Insights scores.
+AdThrive employs a deferred ad-loading solution.
+This allows publishers to defer ad loading with a view to optimizing their Google PageSpeed Insights scores.

-Deferred loading means that the ads only start loading after the page has completely loaded or when the reader interacts with it.
+Deferred loading means that AdThrive ads only start loading after the page has completely loaded or when the reader interacts with it.

 By implementing deferred loading, AdThrive estimates that publishers may see a slight decrease in revenue (about 5-10%).

 Deferred loading is not activated by default, and AdThrive publishers need to contact customer service to turn it on.

 Mediavine, on the other hand, lazy loads ads by default for all their publishers.
-While there is an option on the dashboard to turn off this feature, the network strongly recommends it should be on for both mobile and desktop.
+While there is an option on the dashboard to turn off the lazy loading feature, the network strongly recommends it should be on for both mobile and desktop.

 The team at Mediavine is “obsessed with page speed“, using their own words.
 They claim that their ads load 200% faster than the competition.